-Section 4(h) of the Worker’s Compensation ACT states:
+Section 4(h) of the Worker’s Compensation Act states:

-It shall be unlawful for any employer, insurance company or service or adjustment company to interfere with, restrain or coerce an employee in any manner whatsoever in the exercise of the rights or remedies granted to him or her by this Act or to discriminate, attempt to discriminate, or threaten to discriminate against an employee in any way because of his or her exercise of the rights or remedies granted to him or her by this Act.
+It shall be unlawful for any employer, insurance company or service or adjustment company to interfere with, restrain or coerce an employee in any manner whatsoever in the exercise of the rights or remedies granted to them by this Act or to discriminate, attempt to discriminate, or threaten to discriminate against an employee in any way because of his or her exercise of the rights or remedies granted to him or her by this Act.

-Numerous employers have been successfully sued for violating Section 4(h) of the Workers’ Compensation Act.
+Numerous employers have been successfully sued for violating Section 4(h) of the Illinois Workers’ Compensation Act.
 There have been verdicts in the millions of dollars in civil suits against certain employers for violating this part of the Act.
 This part of the Act is one of the few times you can sue an employer if your rights are violated under Section 4(h).